Master of Arts in Humanities

 - HUM 580 THE MASTER’S PRODUCTION (1-6)

-To acquire breadth in the humanities, students must take courses in at least two disciplines; single-discipline courses are available as HUM 515 Seminar (repeatable for credit).
+To acquire breadth in the humanities, students must take at least one course in each of three disciplines; single-discipline courses are available as HUM 515 Seminar (repeatable for credit).
 Academic areas of study in American and world history, art history, communications, literature, music, philosophy, religious studies, theatre, women’s studies, and writing are examples of some of the various disciplines in which students study.
+Courses offered include:

 - Unit A. Art History (3) Study of sources and documents, style analysis, iconography, criticism, interpretation, and social context of art, within a selected chronological period.